seanymcelroy/CV/README.md

 #### **Jan 2021 - Current - Software Engineer Sonitus Systems**

-I'm currently working on connecting IOT sensors to Sonitus' cloud with the MQTT communication protocol.
+I'm currently working on connecting IOT sensors to the Sonitus' cloud, this involves handling incoming MQTT messages, storing those messages in a database and displaying data to Sonitus staff with a user interface.
+I have also automated the user acceptance testing with Python.

 Duties Included:

 - Researching different IOT communication protocols (MQTT, CoAP, AMQP) and deciding the most appropriate solution for us.
 - Researching the various IOT cloud solutions (AWS IOT, Azure IOT, Google Cloud IOT, IBM Watson IOT)
-- Creating clients using Python to receive messages from MQTT broker
+- Creating MQTT clients using Python to receive messages from MQTT broker.

 <br/>